Where is your saviour?

 Where is he?

-Someone is calling you, takes you by the shoulder and forces you
+Someone calls you, takes you by the shoulder

 If he lights your way, distrust him.